rust-lang/rust/active/0000-where.md

 specifying trait parameter bounds.
 A `where` clause comes after a declaration of a generic item (e.g., an impl or struct definition) and specifies a list of bounds that must be proven once precise values are known for the type parameters in question.
+The existing bounds notation would remain as syntactic sugar for where clauses.

 So, for example, the `impl` for `HashMap` could be changed from this: